Susan-Weaver/Develop/README.md

 Here are this week's challenge requirements:

-User Story
-  AS A marketing agency:
+User Story --> AS a marketing agency:

     I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-Acceptance Criteria

-  GIVEN a webpage meets accessibility standards:
+Acceptance Criteria --> GIVEN a webpage meets accessibility standards:

     WHEN I view the source code
     THEN I find semantic HTML elements